norswap/autumn/doc/A6-left-recursion-associativity.md

 So why don't we recommend it?

-- A weak reason: the `left` and `right` combinators are cleaner for most practical use cases.
+- A weak aesthetic reason: the `left` and `right` combinators are cleaner for most practical use cases.
 - A stronger reason: because of how the combinators are implemented, and the consequent pitfalls.

+Why is it still in Autumn?

+- They can still be useful when porting grammars originally formulated as CFGs.
+Using these combinators help minimize the amount of rewriting to be done.

+- As a warning for the wise: here be dragons.
+I've seen plenty of PEG frameworks who claim to support left-recursion but fail to specify to which extent or what the pitfalls are.
+Consider this the grain of salt to these claims.

+- The algorithms and the afferent analysis are one of the contributions of my PhD thesis (coming soon), after all.

 Here is how the `left_recursive` algorithm works: it starts by blocking left-recursion, but performs otherwise a normal parse.
 Once it has this initial result (*the seed*), it will rerun the parse, but